mad-lab-fau/gaitmap/docs/source/development/caching_guide.rst

     if not memory:
         memory = Memory(None)

-An empty memory object is equivalent to not caching, but you do not need additional if checks to see if caching is active later in your code.
+An empty memory object is equivalent to not caching, but you do not need additional if-checks to see if caching is active later in your code.
 This local variable can then be passed to further methods down the line ideally using the call signature `memory: Memory` for consistency.